-What does a HTTP status code in the 100 range mean?
-Request received, continuing process.
+What does an HTTP status code in the 100 range mean?
+Request received continuing process.

-102 Processing: This code indicates that the server has received and is processing the request, but no response is available yet.
+102 Processing: This code indicates that the server has received and processed the request, but no response is available yet.
 This prevents the client from timing out and assuming the request was lost.

-What does a HTTP status code in the 200 range mean?
-This class of status codes indicates the action requested by the client was received, understood, accepted and processed successfully.
+What does an HTTP status code in the 200 range mean?
+This class of status codes indicates the action requested by the client was received, understood, accepted, and processed successfully.

 201 Created: The request has been fulfilled and resulted in a new resource being created.